apache/trafficserver/doc/admin/explicit-proxy-caching.en.rst

 loaded.
 You can store a PAC file on Traffic Server (or on any server in your network) and then provide the URL for this file to your clients.

-If you want to store a PAC file on the Traffic Server system, you must perform the following configuration:

--  Either copy an existing PAC file into the Traffic Server ``config`` directory or enter a script that defines the proxy server configuration settings in the ``proxy.pac`` file provided.
-The file is empty by default.
-A sample script is provided in `Sample PAC File`_.
--  Specify the port Traffic Server uses to serve the PAC file.
-The default port is 8083, see :ts:cv:`proxy.config.admin.autoconf_port`.

 Sample PAC File
 ---------------